Our offices are closed until Monday, July 6.

 Example:

 A tenant with an annual adjusted income of $22,000 would fall in the $20,000–$24,999 tier.
-To calculate their TTP, THA uses the lowest income in the tier ($20,000), divided by 12 to determine their monthly adjusted income ($1,667), then multiplies it by .285.
-Their monthly TTP is $475.
+To calculate their TTP, THA takes the lowest income in this tier, $20,000, and divides by 12 to produce a monthly adjusted income of $1,667.
+We then multiply this by 0.285 to get a monthly TTP of $475.

 Utility Allowance